Carloshtda/Power-Generation-Prediction/README.md

 # Power-Generation-Prediction
-Analysis of Neural Network Models for Photovoltaic Power Generation taking into account periods of 2 hours fto predict the next 5-minutes.
+Analysis of Neural Network Models for Photovoltaic Power Generation taking into account periods of 2 hours to predict the next 5-minutes.

 ## Results